salvatoluice/Fly-Flix/README.md

 Clone this repository to your local machine.
 Install the dependencies by running npm install.
-Rename the .env.sample file to .env and add your TMDB API key to the REACT_APP_TMDB_API_KEY variable.
+Make sure to use your own tmdb api key.
 Run the application by running npm start.
 Open your browser and go to http://localhost:3000 to view the application.
 ## Features